mesolitica/malaysian-dataset/README.md

 ---

-**Malaya-Dataset**, We gather Bahasa Malaysia corpus!
+**Malay-Dataset**, We gather Bahasa Malaysia corpus!

 This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya) and [Bahasa-NLP-Tensorflow](https://github.com/huseinzol05/Bahasa-NLP-Tensorflow).

 **We will keep update this repository overtime**.